 - Brachyonychia refers to short narrow nails as seen in psoriatic arthropathy

-- Parrot beak nails seen in some cases of scleroderma
+- Parrot beak nails are seen in some cases of scleroderma

 Allergic or autoimmune conditions may present with nail changes such as pitting in psoriasis or splinter hemorrhages in bacterial endocarditis, or altered shapes, including the koilonychia (spoon-shaped concave nails) of iron-deficiency anemia.
 Beau’s lines are transverse depressions that occur following severe illness, malnutrition, chemotherapy or nail injury, besides several other conditions.
 Clubbing may occur in lung disease.

-Symptoms of some poisons manifest as nail changes.
+- As a sign of toxicty: Occasionally, symptoms of poisonings can manifest as nail changes.
 For instance, arsenic produces white lines, while silver toxicity may produce a bluish tinge.